ironbar/arc25/docs/05_Solution_Summary.md

 ## Brief story of my work for ARC25

-1. Baseline with test-time training.
-Since o3 was solving less than 5% of the test tasks, I wanted to see what was the accuracy of the last year's most successfull approach.
-   To my surprise I was able to score 11.84, being the first team to score above 10 in the challenge.
-2. Then I moved and started to explore if an LLM generating code could learn from its failing attempts and generalize outside its training distribution.
-For that I designed a toy environment where the model had to learn to draw.
-I probed that hindsight relabelling was able to adapt the model to work with much more complex drawings than the ones seen during training.
-3. Next step was to see if the same could be applied for ARC tasks, much more difficult than the toy problem of drawing.
-My initial view was to create new tasks to teach how to use the primitive functions of a custom DSL created for ARC.
-The problem was that I underestimated the difficulty of creating a big number of diverse training tasks so the model could learn to use the primitive functions effectively.
-Our current deep learning methods need a lot of data, and data needs to be very diverse.
-My training tasks were very few and not very diverse.
-4. Then I tried to use public models, and let them use the DSL by describing it on the prompt.
-But it did not work well, the models were not able to explore the space effectively, there were a lot of repeated solutions.
-5. Thus I decided to switch and use the BARC induction model.
-That model had been trained with a lot of ARC tasks and was able to use a DSL.
-Maybe the DSL was not complete or maybe the model was not strong enough, but I believed I could probe or discard my ideas with it.
-On a first step I validated that the model could produce reasonable good results with a reasonable number of predictions (<= 512), because in the BARC paper I believe they use 20k predictions.
-6. Validated that using search and learn the BARC induction model improves its accuracy from 22% to 27%.
-   The improvement is not dramatic but it solves tasks that won't be solvable using simple predictions.
-7. Start working with RL to try to improve the solve rate of the model, that way I won't be needing too many predictions to solve each task.
+1. Start working with RL to try to improve the solve rate of the model, that way I won't be needing too many predictions to solve each task.
 I have some early results that show it's a good direction, but trainings collapse.
-8. Experimented with prediction refinement, but BARC model does not seem to have that capability that allows techniques like AlphaEvolve with frontier models.
+2. Experimented with prediction refinement, but BARC model does not seem to have that capability that allows techniques like AlphaEvolve with frontier models.
-9. I have tried to make search and learn more hardware efficient by grouping the tasks (instead of training on each task independently) but I wasn't able to find a good configuration.
+3. I have tried to make search and learn more hardware efficient by grouping the tasks (instead of training on each task independently) but I wasn't able to find a good configuration.
 Each evaluation takes 3 days on a single GPU, so iteration was very slow.